Analysis of the directionality on periodic materials: Results

 in two dimensions, where the subscripts \(m_1, m_2\) correspond to integer numbers referring to waves coming from adjacent Brillouin zones.
 In the case of three dimensions the relations are of the form

-In the case of a square/cube unit cell with side \(d\), we have the following generalized definition of the wavevector \citep{thesis:langlet}:
+In the case of a square/cube unit cell with side \(d\), we have the following generalized definition of the wavevector \cite{thesis:langlet}:

-where \(k_x\), \(k_y\), and \(k_z\) are the components of the wave vector.
+where \(\kappa_x\), \(\kappa_y\), and \(\kappa_z\) are the components of the wave vector.

 Figure \ref{fig:direct2d} presents a comparison of directionality for a periodic material with a square unit cell for aluminum (isotropic), GaAs (cubic) and Graphite (orthotropic).
+Here, we obtained the dispersion curves analytically and restrict them to the First Brillouin Zone using \eqref{eq:wavevector_fbz}.
 We can see that the directionality curves present the same symmetries than the material class in each case (see the appendix at the end for the material properties).
 The curve corresponding to the isotropic material is (almost) symmetric with respect to any rotation in the plane.
 In the case of the cubic material, the curve remains the same after rotations of \(90^\circ\).
-Finally, for the orthotropic material we can see a two planes of symmetry corresponding to the \(x\) and \(y\) axes.
+Finally, for the orthotropic material, we can see two planes of symmetry corresponding to the \(x\) and \(y\) axes.

-Figure \ref{fig:direct3d} presents a comparison of directionality for a periodic material with a for \(\beta\)-brass (cubic) and cadmium (transverse isotropic).
+Figure \ref{fig:direct3d} presents a comparison of directionality for a periodic material made of \(\beta\)-brass (cubic) and cadmium (transverse isotropic).
 For the cubic material figure \ref{fig:direct3d} presents a top view and an isometric view of the surface, the frontal and lateral views are omitted since it presents a symmetry with respect to rotations of \(90^\circ\).
 In the case of the transverse isotropic material a third-angle projection plus the isometric view are presented.
-We can see that the directionality surfaces present the same symmetries as the material class in each case, in particular, the surface is (almost) symmetric with respect to the \(z\)-axis (see the appendix at the end for the material properties used).
+We can see that the directionality surfaces present the same symmetries as the material class in each case.
+In particular, the surface is (almost) symmetric with respect to the \(z\)-axis (see the appendix at the end for the material properties used).